jasonkenney/Ikezu-ishi-brokd/10-setting.md

 ---
 layout: default
-title: Setting: The Isle of Takashima
+title: Setting - The Isle of Takashima
 nav_order: 10
 ---